 Yes, horses can have watermelon.
 Both the flesh and rind of watermelon are safe and nutritious for horses.
 Always serve watermelon in small, manageable pieces to prevent choking.
 As a hydrating treat, it provides vitamins A and C, making it an excellent occasional snack for your horse.

-When we enjoy watermelon, we often throw away the rind.
-But for horses, that rind is a treasure trove of goodness.
+Yes, horses can eat the skin of watermelon.
 Let’s discuss what’s in it and why it’s great for your horse.

 Fiber: Good for the Gut